BeSpunky/angular-zen/wiki/angular-zen/CoreModule/OnObserverModule.md

 Specify `showFor` to automatically destroy the view after a certain duration.

 #### Countdown updates
-When `showFor` is specified, the view context will be updated in fixed intervals with the amount of time left until the view is destroyed.
+When {@link OnObserverBaseDirective.showFor `showFor`} is specified, the view context will be updated with the time remaining until the view is destroyed and the time elapsed since it was rendered.
 This allows giving the user feedback in a progress bar, a spinner, a textual timer or any other UI component.

-Countdown is provided by the `showingFor` property.
+Remaining is provided by the {@link OnObserverContext.remaining `remaining`} property.
+Elapsed time is provided by the {@link OnObserverContext.elapsed `elapsed`} property.
 Access it by assigning a variable using `let`, like so:
-`let remaining = showingFor`
+`let remaining = remaining`

 #### Multi view mode
 Specify `viewMode = 'multiple'` to enable rendering a new view for each intercepted call